Wondering What The DUI Penalties Are In Massachusetts?

 - Court-ordered drug and alcohol treatment, either in lieu of conviction for first-time offenders or as an additional consequence of multiple DUIs

-- Jail time, up to five years for more than two convictions
+- Jail time, with mandatory minimum of 30 days for a second offense and up to five years for more than two convictions

 - Increased insurance costs